Songs > Down the Sink > History

 “Down the Sink” was played by Ambrose (vocals), Cavs (drums), Cook (guitar/vocals/keyboards/bass/Mellotron) and Stu (keyboards/saxophone/flute/Mellotron) and was recorded on Cook’s phone with additional parts added by Stu at Flightless HQ.
 The final song was also mixed by Stu.
 It was released on December 31st, 2017.

 The earliest known performance was on 2019-08-23 at The Riverside Theater in Milwaukee.
 The song was played five times throughout the year before taking a hiatus.
-It returned on 2022-05-24 for its only performance that year.
-Since then it has been a relatively rare track with a handful of appearances.
-2023 performances are heavier than the prior versions, with wobbly lead synth and distorted guitar.
+It returned on 2022-05-24 for its only appearance that year.
+It returned a handful of times in 2023 with heavier performances than the prior versions, featuring wobbly lead synth and distorted guitar.
+It was taken out of rotation yet again in 2024.

 Powered by Songfish